jubishop/logviewer/README.md

-# Log Viewer
+# LogViewer

-A Ruby command-line tool that converts NDJSON log files into a readable HTML format for easy viewing in your browser.
+A Ruby gem that converts NDJSON log files into a readable HTML format for easy viewing in your browser.

 ## Features